-The Civil Engineering Technology certificate program trains students to work as surveyors, drafters, and designers in civil engineering and surveying offices.
-Civil technicians help engineers plan and build roadways, utilities and structures.
-Engineering technicians help engineers solve technical problems in a variety of areas including assisting with design, construction and inspection.
+Students in the Civil Engineering Technology certificate program are trained to work as surveyors, drafters, and designers in civil engineering and surveying offices.
+Civil engineering technicians help engineers plan and build roadways, utilities and structures.
+Engineering technicians work with the design, surveying, construction and inspection of engineering projects.
 Technicians' duties are more hands-on and limited in scope than those of engineers.

-Engineering technicians need knowledge in the following areas: construction techniques; how to use computers and surveying equipment; mathematics, including, algebra, geometry, trigonometry and statistics; making and using plans, blueprints, drawings and models;

-physics, including knowledge of force and load analysis; and use of the English language.
+Engineering technicians need knowledge in the following areas: mathematics, including algebra, geometry and trigonometry; computer usage; structural analysis; surveying; construction specifications and techniques; drafting and reading plans; engineering design methods; and use of the English language.

 Graduates of this certificate program can expect to work as entry-level engineering technicians.
-However, students are encouraged to either complete the Associate of Applied Science degree in Drafting and Engineering Graphics Technology at LBCC concurrently with the Civil Engineering Technology certificate or to continue their education at Chemeketa Community College, where they can complete an Associate of Applied Science degree in Civil Engineering Technology.
+However, students are encouraged to complete a two-year associate's degree to improve their employability.
+Students can either complete the Associate of Applied Science degree in Drafting and Engineering Graphics Technology at LBCC concurrently with the Civil Engineering Technology certificate or continue their education at Chemeketa Community College, where they can complete an Associate of Applied Science degree in Civil Engineering Technology.